Heartland, Texas

 Heartland is an unincorporated community and census designated place (CDP) located in Kaufman County, Texas, United States.
+As of the 2020 census, Heartland had a population of 8,509.
 It was founded in 2006.
-The 2,000 acre master-planned community is located 25 miles east of Downtown Dallas and is part of the Dallas/Fort Worth Metroplex.
+The 2,000 acre master-planned community is located 25 miles east of Downtown Dallas and is part of the Dallas-Fort Worth Metroplex.
 In 2009, Heartland was awarded community of the year by The Homebuilders Association of Greater Dallas.

 Demographics

 Heartland first appeared as a census designated place in the 2020 U.S. census.